 Gluten Free Sourdough Chocolate Chip Cookies are a perfect way to use up some extra discard.
 These cookies have a soft-baked and fluffy interior with a chewy, golden brown exterior and a generous disbursement of chocolate chips.
 For a slight sourdough tang, use discard up to two weeks old.

-You will need gluten-free sourdough starter discard to make these cookies, and preferably from a superfine brown rice flour or sorghum flour starter.
 If you don't have a gluten-free sourdough starter, you will first need to make one and can find out how with my guide on How to Make a Gluten Free Sourdough Starter.

 Looking for more Gluten Free Sourdough recipes?